nyaxt/honeytypes/README.md

 # Honeytypes

-Honeytypes is a open source library, which provide dynamic primitive types in C++11.
+Honeytypes is an open source library, which provide dynamic primitive types in C++11.

 ## Sample Usage
 ```